microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 3. The DAX formula engine receives either a DAX query request from the parser or a DAX request for measure calculations from the MDX formula engine.
 Either way, the DAX formula engine generates a query plan that it sends to the VertiPaq storage engine.

 4. The VertiPaq storage engine processes the query plan received from the DAX formula engine.
 The storage engine is multi-threaded and scales well on multiple cores.
 It can scan large tables very efficiently and quickly.
 It can also evaluate simple mathematical operations, but pushes more complex operations back to the formula engine.
-If a calculation is too complex, it sends a callback to the formula engine.
+If a calculation is **too complex**, it sends a **callback** to the formula engine.

 5. The storage engine returns its results to the formula engine which compiles the data and returns the query results to the client application.
 It maintains a short-term VertiPaq cache to benefit multiple requests for the same data in the same query.
 An ancillary benefit is the availability of this data for subsequent queries for a period of time.